braxtonlemmon/become-thumb-one/README.md

 ## Learning Outcomes
 While working on Become Thumb One, I learned/practiced the following:
-- <em>Web accessibility.</em> This was relatively new territory for me.
+- **Web accessibility.** This was relatively new territory for me.
 I have been aware of its importance for some time, but have never really delved into what is needed to make a website accessible to everyone.
 I still feel a bit shaky on the subject, but this project kickstarted my knowledge and awareness on the topic.
 The entire site can be maneuvered with a keyboard.
-- <em>Modals and react-modal.</em> I spent a solid chunk of time reading about modals and how to trap the focus within an opened modal.
+- **Modals and react-modal.** I spent a solid chunk of time reading about modals and how to trap the focus within an opened modal.
 Initially I attempted to build my own reusable modal component from scratch, but ultimately decided to use [react-modal](https://github.com/reactjs/react-modal) for all the modals on the site.
-- <em>Project structure.</em> The project file structure for this site differs from how I have structured past projects.
+- **Project structure.** The project file structure for this site differs from how I have structured past projects.
 I decided to separate related files into directories based on the site's pages.
 While maybe not optimally organized, I felt much more organized than I usually do while working on a project.

 ## Design and Artwork
 All artwork, design, and thumb photography (yes, that is my left thumb) was done by me.